Skip to main content

 Cons:

-• Sensitive to assumption; small changes to quantitative factors can shift results
+• Sensitive to assumptions; small changes to quantitative factors can shift results

 • Differences in how companies report data and account for financials can make them harder to compare